bodjaman/NASA-API-App/README.md

 I'd like to:

-- Have the camera name appear on mouse-hover
+1. Have the most recent set of images, or a single random image render before any input is taken
+2. CSS: Add more styling, have tooltip on image mouse-hover, showing metadata
-- Set a range for the input, so that users cannot pick a date prior to Curiosity's landing on Mars
+3. Set a range for the input, so that users cannot pick a date prior to Curiosity's landing on Mars - I have this function already written
-- Find (if possible) a neater way to remove one set of images and render another set
+4. Find a neater way to remove one set of images and render another
-- Have the most recent set of images, or a single random image render before any input
-- Add more styling and tidy up the CSS (it's a mess since I converted this to a React app...)